Changissnz/nu_merchant_principal/README.md

 edition will also fall somewhat short with respect to the grandiose of pride's role in one of the greatest paradigms for understanding, perception.

+The prideful unfulfilled in its self-belief, unaccomplished in its stated mission, and trivialized by their peers entertains the idea of feeling a sense of doubt after their cognitive feedback loop crashes.